MicrosoftDocs/mesh-docs/mesh/develop/development-overview.md

     ![A screenshot of the main screen of the Content Performance Analyzer.](../media/get-started-developing-mesh/055-content-performance-analyzer.png)

+**Notes**

-The Mesh toolkit is free to [download](../develop/build-your-basic-environment/add-the-mesh-toolkit-package.md); however, a Teams Premium license is required for all users (including developers and technical 3D artists) to use Microsoft Mesh.
+- The Mesh toolkit is free to [download](../develop/build-your-basic-environment/add-the-mesh-toolkit-package.md); however, a Teams Premium license is required for all users (including developers and technical 3D artists) to use Microsoft Mesh.
+You can start building a project for free, but you must have a license in place before you can build and publish the environment.

+- Mesh brings enterprise-grade security, compliance and privacy controls for user and company data.

+- Mesh integrates with M365 apps--Teams, Exchange calendar, and Outlook--with deep links for direct app access.

 ## Next steps